Golden Rail Motel: Background

 After experiencing worldwide success with his hit single "Fuck It (I Don't Want You Back)" (2003), Eamon succumbed to the pitfalls of fame and fortune, namely drug abuse and addiction for several years following the release of his second album Love & Pain.
 Eamon, however, was able to recover from his addiction and in 2012 signed a recording contract with an independent label based out of San Francisco whom he recorded an album's worth of material for.
 The record was shelved after the label went bankrupt and its CFO was convicted of fraud and sentenced to 45 years in federal prison.

 Eamon continued to write and record music.
 After featuring on a few Jedi Mind Tricks songs, the rap group's producer, Stoupe reached out to Eamon to record vocals for a producer's album he was working on.
 Both Stoupe and his record label were so pleased with the outcome, they decided to team up to produce the album that would become Golden Rail Motel.

 Critical reception

 Golden Rail Motel was met with positive reviews from critics.
 The Canadian publication Exclaim! wrote that the album "showcases an artist in ripening maturity conquering his demons."
-In a four-star review, the British newspaperThe Independent singled out Eamon's vocal abilities as the "most impressive" aspect of the album.
+In a four-star review, the British newspaper The Independent singled out Eamon's vocal abilities as the "most impressive" aspect of the album.
 The album was further praised for its honesty, intensity, and grit.